Massiafz/Project/README.md

 - Delete album

 #### What Went Well
-During this iteration, our collaboration was great which led to consistent planning and progress throughout each user story.
+During this iteration, we practiced agile development very well, and our collaboration was great which led to consistent planning and progress throughout each user story.
+We were able to achieve this by providing timely and detailed updates on progress and any difficulties that may have arose.
+This ensured that we would stay on track, and to pick up the pace if we were behind scehdule during the iteration.
-Additionally, we were able to utilize our kanban board effectively to stay organized.
+Additionally, we were able to utilize our kanban board effectively to stay organized and to know what immediate and following tasks and user stories to work on.
 Furthermore, even though we had some difficulty implementing specific requirements, we were able to complete them all in the end.

 #### What Can Be Improved